Molecular Diagnosis

 Entire mitochondrial

-genome sequencing that includes the genes in Table 1 and other mtDNA genes of interest (Differential Diagnosis) is most likely to identify the genetic cause of the condition at the most reasonable cost while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+genome sequencing that includes the genes in Table 1 and other mtDNA genes of interest (Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.

 A

 multigene panel that includes the genes in Table 1 and other genes of interest (see Differential Diagnosis) may also be considered.
 Note: (1) The genes included and the sensitivity of multigene panels vary by laboratory and are likely to change over time.
-(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview; thus, clinicians need to determine which multigene panel is most likely to identify the genetic cause of the condition at the most reasonable cost while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+(2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview; thus, clinicians need to determine which multigene panel is most likely to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.